-Research activity conducted at the Faculty is closely linked to a training programme involving the active participation of students.
-More than 130 PhD students, post-graduates and under-graduates participate in our research projects.
-Both basic research and applied work is carried out.
-A common feature of the research is that it is conducted at the molecular level of biomedical significance.
-We are among the world pioneers in chaperone protein reseach, which was begun at our Faculty by our long-term employee (1993-2002) Prof. Maciej Żylicz.
-We are continuing this work by studying the effect of chaperone proteins on protein folding and protecting proteins from the effects of stress, their role in DNA replication, biogenesis and the degradation of protein complexes.
-We are the only institution in Poland to conduct research into molecular virology both at the fundamental level (studying the molecular basis of virus multiplication in the eukaryotic cell) and applied level (developing recombinant vaccines).
-We are also the only institution in Poland conducting molecular research into bacterial plant pathogens and the metabolism of plant lipids.
-We conduct research into the formation, development and metastasis of tumours, as well as into new diagnostic and therapeutic methods.
-We have achieved great success in the field of photodynamic therapy.
-Our research is interdisciplinary (a fact which is facilitated by the unique character of the Faculty as an inter-university institution), based on international cooperation and conducted within a framework of international consortia.
+Research activity conducted at the Faculty is closely linked to a training programme involving the active participation of all its students in scientific research.
+We are among the world pioneers in chaperone protein research, protecting proteins from the effects of stress, DNA replication, biogenesis and the degradation of protein complexes.
+Furthermore, we are the only institution in Poland to conduct research into molecular virology, both at the fundamental level (studying the molecular basis of virus multiplication in the eukaryotic cell) and applied level (developing recombinant vaccines).
+We are also the only institution in Poland conducting molecular research into bacterial plant pathogens and the formation, development and metastasis of tumours (mainly breast cancer), as well as into new diagnostic and therapeutic methods.
+We have also achieved great success in the field of photodynamic therapy.

 Both the Faculty’s research and education programmes are interdisciplinary and based on international cooperation.
-In the years 2001-2011 we implemented the international programme Job Creation Biotechnology Diploma.
-This was a programme of joint undergraduate degree studies conducted by ten academic institutions in Europe.
-Currently, undergraduate and postgraduate studies are implemented in cooperation with the University of Houston Downtown, the University of Chicago and Virginia State University.
+Currently, undergraduate and postgraduate studies are implemented in cooperation with the University of Houston Downtown, the University of Chicago and the Virginia State University.
+In addition, the Intercollegiate Doctoral School in Biotechnology of the University of Gdansk and Medical University of Gdansk is affiliated with the Faculty.
 Our students have the opportunity to study for their master’s thesis, and do both undergraduate and postgraduate scientific internships in foreign institutions.
-When developing educational programmes we make use of the experience of our foreign partners and adhere to international standards.
-We participated in the FS-Biotech Future Skills for Biotechnology project, which aimed to develop standards for the education of biotechnology students in Europe.
-Postgraduate classes are conducted in English.
-Thanks to the interdisciplinary character of the Faculty, both undergraduate and postgraduate students benefit from the research and teaching infrastructure offered by both universities – the University of Gdansk and the Medical University Of Gdańsk.
+When developing educational programmes, we make use of the experience of our foreign partners and adhere to international standards.
+At the undergraduate degree program, an innovative curriculum based on Thematic Modules is delivered and at postgraduate level, classes are conducted largely in English.
+Thanks to the interdisciplinary character of the Faculty, both undergraduate and postgraduate students benefit from the research and teaching infrastructure offered by both universities – the University of Gdansk and the Medical University of Gdansk.

-Since 1999, together with the University of Gdansk Chemistry Faculty, we have been conducting doctoral studies in Chemistry and Biochemistry.
-As part of our international cooperation, we are implementing the International Doctoral Projects (FNP-MPD programme) International PhD “Bio-Molecular Chemistry: An Interdisciplinary Approach to Protein Structure-Function Relationships”.
-Since 2010, IFB UG&MUG have been running the course “Life Sciences and Mathematics Interdisciplinary Doctoral Studies” (LiSMIDoS) in English.
-The Summer Schools of Biotechnology have been an integral part of the education and development of young scientific staff for the past 20 years.
+For the past 25 years, for young scientific staff, the Summer Schools of Biotechnology have been an integral part of their education and development.
 Lectures are given by outstanding speakers from Poland and abroad, including Nobel Prize winners such as Prof. Robert Huber.
-Co-organisers of the Summer Schools of Biotechnology have included among others FEBS, the Polish Academy of Science (PAN), the Russian Academy of Science, ScanBalt, the Maria Curie Training Network and FNP.
+Apart from IFB students, students from other Research Units in Poland and abroad also take part in the schools.
+Co-organisers of the Summer Schools of Biotechnology have included, among others: FEBS, the Polish Academy of Science (PAN), the Russian Academy of Science, ScanBalt, the Maria Curie Training Network and FNP.